-Employers must display certain posters in the workplace where workers can see them.
+Under various state and federal laws, employers must display certain posters in the workplace where workers can see them.

-There are 9 required posters and they can be downloaded from:
+There are 9 posters required under Maine law for private employers.
+They can be downloaded from: www.maine.gov/labor/posters/index.html.

-https://www.maine.gov/labor/posters/index.shtml.
 For questions call the ME Dept. of Labor: 207-623-7900.

-The posters are:
+The posters required by Maine law are: